This is the one and only Excellence in Broadcasting Network.

 I want to act like we're used to winning.

-We expect to win, and then we go govern.
+We expect to win and then we go govern.

-Just uh just that simple.
+Just that simple.

-Josh in um in Iowa.
+Josh in Iowa.

 Is it Algona, Iowa?

-Is that how you for now?
+Is that how you pronounce it?

-Yeah, thank you for the call, sir.
+Thank you for the call, sir.

-Hey, thanks, Roger.
+Hey, thanks, Rosh.

 Thanks for taking my call.